ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 > [!IMPORTANT]
 > This article describes how to plan, define, implement, and manage information barrier policies.
 Several steps are involved, and the work flow is divided into several parts.
 Make sure to read through the [prerequisites](#prerequisites) and the entire process before you begin defining (or editing) information barrier policies.

-## Concepts of information barriers
+## Concepts of information barrier policies

 Before you plan, define, and implement information barrier policies, get to know the underlying concepts.
 With information barriers, you'll work with user account attributes, segments, information barrier policies, and a policy application process described in this article.